last updated July 7, 2014

 - develop a publicity plan for Fembot and help to network with other scholars, particularly outside North America

-- planning face-to-face get-togethers for members of the Collective and Advisory Board members.
+- plan face-to-face get-togethers for members of the Collective and Advisory Board members.

 - to communicate decisions about manuscripts to authors;